A Dynamo Confinement Scenario for the Solar Tachocline and its Implications for Spin-down in the Radiative Spreading Regime: Introduction

 The simulations described by \twopapers\ were the first fully global, three-dimensional, nonlinear simulations to achieve statistically stationary tachoclines with a self-consistent confinement mechanism, namely, the dynamo confinement scenario described above.
 However, for computational feasibility, the dominant spreading process in these earlier simulations was viscous instead of radiative.
-The main goal of this paper is to describe in detail work designed to rectify this issue by performing simulations of the dynamo confinement scenario in a regime in which radiative spreading is significant.
-This regime has historically been very difficult to achieve because of the extremely high resolution required for low enough viscosity. \citet{Korre2024} performed the only previous global models that we are aware of with significant radiative spreading.
+In general, when radiative spreading dominates over viscous spreading for a given system (in a sense which will be made precise later on), we say that the system is in the ``radiative spreading regime"; conversely, when viscous spreading dominates over radiative spreading, we say that the system is in the ``viscous spreading regime."
+Dividing the parameter space into these two core regimes helps to identify which tachocline theories are most appropriate in the solar context.
+The main goal of this paper is to examine in detail which parts of the dynamo confinement scenario, which were first identified in the viscous spreading regime, carry over to the radiative spreading regime.
+The radiative spreading regime has historically been very difficult to achieve because of the extremely high resolution required for low enough viscosity. \citet{Korre2024} performed the only previous global models that we are aware of with significant radiative spreading.
 They did so (in their purely HD simulations) by lowering both the viscosity and the level of stable stratification significantly compared to prior work.
 We use a similar approach here (in both HD and MHD models) to achieve even lower-viscosity simulations (and higher stable stratification) at the limit of what is computationally tractable.

 We have recently performed many such radiatively spreading dynamo simulations and have announced the first major results of this study for one HD/MHD pair of simulations in a brief Letter \citep{Matilsky2025a} (hereafter, \citetalias{Matilsky2025a}).
 We found that the dynamo confinement scenario of {\twopapers}, i.e., the rigidifying Maxwell stresses, nonaxisymmetric dynamo modes, and novel skin effect, all persisted in the new MHD simulation reported there.
 In the corresponding HD simulation (used as a control), radiative spreading propagated the shear throughout the entire RZ.